 We cannot promise it will always be Sunny Sussex, but we can assure all card collectors of a warm and friendly welcome.

 ALL ABOUT US;

-A NOTABLE ANNIVERSARY; Yes, we are still celebrating, as May 21st 2018 was our first birthday in our reincarnated state.
+May 21st 2018 was our first birthday in our reincarnated state.
 In this, thanks are due to Ivan Elliott, for it is he who has brought The Society back to Sussex, with a great team and at this brand new venue.
 Ivan has been a Cartophilic Society member since he joined our Hants and Surrey branch, which was not long after it opened in the early 1980s.

 About the same time, our original Sussex Branch had also started; at that time it was run by a group of collectors led by the late Gordon Brayne.
 Some of you may recognise this name and rightly know him for his card research and authorship skills; in fact his excellent work on South American cards can still be borrowed from our Society Library (its item S59) That Sussex Branch unfortunately closed some years later, but it was revived one year later by Granville Elliot (who is coincidentally no relation to Ivan), and Granville ran it successfully for a further twelve years.
 During that time, meetings were taking place at the Baptist Hall in Hangleton Way, and The Neville public house in Neville Road, both of these venues being in Hove.

 We wonder if any of our readers remember going to either of these places on the third Tuesday of every month and would like to share their memories?